Sparkei/Internal-SQL-Service/README.md

 Set forward component name

 ## Working with the result set
-See code example GETDATATABLE.CLS in example class
+See code example InternalSQLSampleOperation.cls in example class for help in using - formats result set in HTML table